MoyankGiri/Company360_MLProject2023/README.md

 1. Moyank Giri 12310830 M.Tech DSAI
 2. Aishika Nandi 12140120 B.Tech CSE

+## Introduction and Problem Motivation
+In recent years, there has been a significant shift in the priorities of working professionals while evaluating the potential employers.
+Factors such as work-life balance, organizational culture and values, diversity and inclusion, job security have become increasingly critical in addition to salary compensation.
+This shift is evident from the increasing turnover rates within companies, as individuals are now inclined to gain a more comprehensive understanding of their potential workplaces.
+The challenge lies in bridging the information gap, providing candidates with comprehensive insights into both the advantages and drawbacks of specific companies.
+This, in turn, enables them to make informed and strategic career decisions that promote long-term stability and job satisfaction.
+Our project endeavors to address this pressing need by creating a one-stop solution that caters to the uncertainties and lack of awareness that candidates often face when evaluating potential employers.
+We aim to achieve this through aspect-based analysis of the abundant information available online.
+This valuable data includes employee reviews sourced from various job portals, content from online platforms, news articles and transcripts from videos where employees provide insights into their day-to-day work experiences.
+Our solution goes beyond mere aggregation by employing sophisticated natural language processing and sentiment analysis techniques.
+This empowers us to not only summarize a company’s working conditions but also to delve into specific aspects that are frequently overlooked.
+By offering a data-driven, nuanced, and comprehensive view of prospective employers, our project aims to equip job seekers with the tools they need to make informed decisions.
+This, in turn, will foster a more transparent and accountable job market, benefitting both candidates and employers alike.

 ## Proposed solution approach
 The proposed solution includes majorly 3 modules:
 * Company Review Analysis